pittalaabhishek/Merging-Concept/README.md

    [This prevented all the js files in main directory as well as subdirectories from being pushed to git]
 2. Added .gitignore in subdirectory then it ignored only .js files present in the subdirectory and rest .js files were pushed to
    the  remote repository.
+3. You can also put the .gitignore file anywhere in the repository and add relative paths of the files to be prevented from pushing to remote repository.